 Like a servo system, there is the possibility of a one count dither in position at zero speed and a load induced error in the final position if this feature is always enabled.
 The "stiffness" of the shaft, (how quickly the system compensates for shaft position error), can be adjusted with a single gain setting.
 The ANG1 also allows you to enable and disable the Hybrid Control feature on the fly.
-When the motor is at rest, a single command will disable the Hybrid Control feature using the same command that initiates the next move, minimizing the amount of motor current needed to complete the move.
+When the motor is at rest, a single command will disable the Hybrid Control feature, and the motor will again act as a stepper system, holding its position without dither.
+You can then re-enable the Hybrid Control feature using the same command that initiates the next move, minimizing the amount of motor current needed to complete the move.

 When using Hybrid Control, the ANG1 has an additional status bit, the Motion Lag bit, that turns on if the position error becomes larger than 360°.
 This status bit indicates that the speed of the move is not the one that is expected, but the move is still in progress.
 This can be an indication that something has changed mechanically in the system that has placed an additional load on the motor.
 Using this bit is the preferred method of performing stall detection when using Hybrid Control.
 When this bit turns on, monitor the encoder position value for change.
 If the encoder value is changing, then the motor is heavily loaded but still moving.
-If the encoder value is not changing, then the move can be stopped by your program.
+If the encoder value is not changing, then the motor cannot rotate under load and the move can be stopped by your program.